jrenaud90/TidalPy/Documentation/future_structure.md

 | Dual-body dissipation rates | not measured | 1.1 s | no single-call equivalent |
 | Build a world from config | not measured | 0.22 s | 1.2 ms |

-A script that computes one 3D map and exits spends about a second in the classic backend once its cache is warm, nearly five seconds the first time after installing, and about six milliseconds in the new one, whatever the steady-state ratio says.
+A script that computes one 3D map and exits spends about a second in the classic backend once its cache is warm, nearly five seconds the first time after installing, and about six milliseconds in the new one.

-### More threads for 3D grids
+### Threads for 3D Grids

 The 3D grid methods, `calc_3d_tides`, `calc_3d_stress_strain`, `calc_3d_displacements`, and `get_3d_tidal_heating_array`, take `num_threads`, which spreads the per-point evaluation over threads.
 The default of 1 leaves parallelism to the caller, such as a process pool, and every thread count returns identical values.
 The classic backend has no equivalent.
 The table times three grids of a homogeneous Io at degrees 2 to 3 with eccentricity, a non-synchronous spin, and obliquity, on 20 radii by 45 colatitudes by 90 longitudes, using the `tides_3d:*_1_thread` and `tides_3d:*_all_threads` tasks in `Benchmarks_x/Performance` on the same machine and its 16 hardware threads.
 Each figure is the lowest of three fresh processes, each taking the best of three batches.